jhe0323/Bookkeeping/README.md

 + atmosphere
 ```

-For static carbon density and conservative PFT remapping, the system closure error should be close to numerical zero.
+For static carbon density and conservative PFT remapping, the system closure error should remain close to numerical zero.

 ---